LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/04_creating_a_class_library/index.md

 3. **Maintainability**: When you improve or fix a bug in your library code, all games using that library benefit automatically.
 This means fixing one bug once instead of in multiple places.
 4. **Testing**: You can test your library code independently from any specific game.
 This helps ensure your core systems are solid before you build a game on top of them.

-As your library grows, you'll accumulate a personal collection of well-tested modules that make starting new projects much faster.
+As your library grows, you will accumulate a personal collection of well-tested modules that make starting new projects much faster.
 The modules we will create in this library will handle common game tasks like input, audio, sprites, and animations.

 ## Adding the Class Library

 MonoGame offers the *MonoGame Game Library* project template to add a new class library project that is configured with the correct monoGame framework references.
 Using this template saves time and ensures compatibility with MonoGame projects.

 To use the template to add the class library, perform the following based on which development environment you are using: